hyprwm/hyprland-wiki/content/contributing-and-debugging/pr-guidelines.md

 Please check the [Tests](../tests) page for information about tests in Hyprland, and related projects.

-No test regressions is a _must_, while new tests are _required_ if possible to test (e.g. graphical stuff is not testable).
+No test regressions is a _must_, while new tests are _required_ if possible to test (e.g., graphical stuff is not testable).

 ### Other

 Some stuff clang-tidy/clang-format won't catch:
 - No uninitialized _primitives_ (int, float, double, size_t, etc.)
 - No short if braces. if your if/else body contains 1 _line_ (not 1 statement) do not put `{}` around it.
-  - The above rule does not apply to loops, etc
+  - The above rule does not apply to loops, etc.
 - Consider adding a `;` inside of empty function bodies
 - Whenever you're initializing vectors arrays or maps with a lot of elements, add a `,` after the last element to make the styling nicer
 - Consider forward-declaring things in headers if possible instead of including.
 Speeds up compile times.